PranavMare/Image-Forgery-Detection/README.md

 # Image-Forgery-Detection
-This is project is an attempt to detect forged images.
+This project is an attempt to detect forged images using DWT and SIFT feature detection algorithms.

+Following is the block diagram.